haeussma/MTPHandler/docs/examples.md

 # Examples

-This is an example of how to use the Spectromax...
+This is an example of how to use the Spectromax.

-::: MTPHandler.core.plate.Plate
-    handler: python